lennygir/polito-se2-23-02-thesis/README.md

 ### EmptyTable

 This component is a reusable piece of UI that can be used to inform users when a table is empty and specify the type of data that is currently not available.

 ### Navbar

 This component named Navbar represents a navigation bar with specific functionality.
 It includes elements like an app drawer toggle button, a date picker button (ButtonDatePicker), and an account popover.

+### NotificationDetails

+The component is designed to present comprehensive details of a notification, including its sender, object, formatted date and message content.

 ### NotificationRow

 This component is designed to generate individual rows for a table representing notifications or messages.
 It receives a notification object as a prop containing specific information about each notification, such as its ID, object, content, and date.
-For each notification passed into this component, it renders a row with three cells containing the object, content, and formatted date of the notification.
+For each notification passed into this component, it renders a row with four cells containing the sender, the object, and formatted date of the notification, as well as an action button to view the message.

 ### NotificationTable

 The NotificationTable component is designed to display a table of notifications.
 It takes in an array of notification objects (data prop), each containing details like the notification's ID, object, message, and date.
 For each notification in the data array, it generates a NotificationRow component to represent each notification in a row within the table.
-The table includes headers for "Object", "Message", and "Date" to categorize the content.
+The table includes headers for "From", "Object", and "Date" to categorize the content.

 ### ProposalDetails